majianjia/nnom/docs/A Temporary Guide to NNoM.md

 x = model.hook(MaxPool(kernel(1, 2), stride(1, 2), PADDING_VALID), x);
 ~~~

+The NNoM currently supports HWC format.

+Whcih also called "channel last", where H = number of rows or y axis, W = number of column or x axis, C = number of channes.

+> For example:
+>
+> In the above codes, both `kernal(H, W)` and `stride(H, W)` returns a 'shape' instance.
+> The shape instance in format of (H, W, ?)

+All convolutional layers and poolings support both 1D / 2D data input.
+However, when using 1D input, the H must be set to 1.

 ## Construction APIs
 Construction APIs are statics functions located in nnom.c